 At AUN, community involvement is at the heart of our mission and identity.
-The AUN Office of Community Engagement and Service Learning is to provide opportunities for meaningful service to the Yola community and beyond.
+The AUN Office of Community Engagement and Service Learning provides opportunities for meaningful student service to the Yola community and beyond.

 While also preparing our students to be knowledgeable, conscientious, and involved citizens now and in the future.
 We believe that each of us has a responsibility to give our time and abilities to the greater good of society.